TheJacksonLaboratory/diachromatic/docs/mapping.rst

 Read pairs arising from chimeric fragments may have all possible relative orientations, and the size needs to be calculated in consideration of the Hi-C protocol.
-This size is here referred to as d\ :sub:`h` and calculated as the sum of the two distances between the 5' ends of the mapped reads and the next occurrence of a cutting motif in 3' direction which is assumed to correspond to the ligation junction (`Wingett 2015 <https://www.ncbi.nlm.nih.gov/pubmed/26835000/>`_).
+This size is here referred to as d\ :sub:`c` and calculated as the sum of the two distances between the 5' ends of the mapped reads and the next occurrence of a cutting motif in 3' direction which is assumed to correspond to the ligation junction (`Wingett 2015 <https://www.ncbi.nlm.nih.gov/pubmed/26835000/>`_).